 The Landscape of Revenue Leakage

-Inefficient licensing/pricing/packaging and inefficient monetization models were each reported as a major problem by 32% of respondents, roughly twice as high as previous figures.
-Customers receiving updates they’re not entitled to receive has also doubled from 14% to 28% – exposing a need for improved software delivery practices.
+Customers receiving updates they’re not entitled to has more than doubled since 2022, up from 14% to 31% – exposing a need for improved software delivery practices that are tied to entitlements.

-The first step toward recovering revenue leakage is to clearly understand how it occurs.
-Yet, for many companies, visibility is an area they continually struggle with.
-Especially when it comes to unlicensed use; around 15% of suppliers don’t know how much revenue they lose to piracy, overuse, and misuse.
+The first step toward recovering revenue leakage is to clearly understand exactly where it is occurring.
+Yet, for many companies, visibility is an area they continually struggle with – especially when it comes to unlicensed use; 8% of suppliers don’t know how much revenue they lose to piracy, while 10% don’t know how much is lost to overuse and misuse.

-A lack of visibility leads to companies losing sight of their clients, allowing unlicensed use to occur and revenue to leak.
+A lack of visibility leads to companies losing sight of their customers, allowing unlicensed use to occur and revenue to leak.

 Webinar: How to Build a Compliance Program to Generate Revenue